EMNOS

 Julien's challengers

-Difficult to share work progress with peers, due to siloed work flows and systems.
+Sharing work progress with peers was challenging due to siloed workflows and systems.

-Existing systems architecture had not been fully mapped out, so there were major gaps in systems knowledge across domains and territories.
+The existing systems architecture had not been fully mapped, resulting in major knowledge gaps across domains and territories.

 PERSONA - REGIONAL MANAGER